Parul-codes/internship-project/README.md

 A role-based Learning Management System built using Node.js, Express, MongoDB, and React (Vite + TypeScript).
 The system supports Admin, Mentor, and Student roles, enforcing JWT-based authentication and RBAC at the backend.

+Note - My Frontend is not upto date yet because of lack of time but my backend code is accoridng to the requirements.

 🚀 Tech Stack
 Backend
 -Node.js